fernandorobles97/rancid-tomatillos/README.md

 </div>

 ## Abstract:
-Have you ever wanted learn more about your least favorite movies?
+Have you ever wanted to learn more about your least favorite movies?
 This is the movie app for that!
 ### User Stories:
 - Can view the main dashboard with a list of all movies
 - Can click on a movie on the dashboard, which will take you to that movie's individual extended details page